Working independently can be very attractive for some people.

 - Build professional relationships with all clients, providers, suppliers and competitors.

-- Fire clients or suppliers who disrespect you or compromise your values.
+- Fire clients or suppliers who disrespect you.

-- Say no when a project, approach or relationship does not align with your values.
+- Say no when a project, approach or relationship is likely to compromise your integrity.

 - Do not do work for unreasonably low rates “just to get work”, unless you also feel it serves a greater purpose.
 Charge a rate that shows you value yourself and the quality of what you offer.

 Reviewing, reflecting, revising